This topic area covers statistics and information relating to diabetes in Hull including local strategic need and service provision.

 The percentage of patients with type 2 diabetes achieving all three clinical targets in Hull has generally been statistically significantly lower compared to England with the exception of 2016/17 when it was similar to England.

-Whilst there is year-on-year variability in Hull, the percentages achieving all three clinical targets in Hull decreased considerably between 2019/20 and 2020/21 from 37.8% to 31.9%, although the decreases were in line with decreases observed for England and across Humber, Coast and Vale.
+Whilst there is year-on-year variability in Hull, the percentages achieving all three clinical targets in Hull decreased considerably between 2019/20 and 2020/21 from 37.8% to 31.9%, although the decreases were in line with decreases observed for England and across the ICB.
+It is possible that the percentage will increase for 2021/22.

 Compared with benchmark